 Insurance costs have functioned as a hidden price ceiling on South Florida real estate for the past three years.
 When a buyer qualifies for a mortgage at a certain payment, they factor property taxes, HOA fees, and insurance into that number.
 High insurance costs effectively reduced how much home a buyer could afford, which put downward pressure on offers regardless of what the market was doing.

-More than 185 residential rate filings over the past two years reflected either decreases or no change, even as rates continue to rise nationally.
+A large majority of recent residential rate filings reflected either decreases or no change, even as rates continue to rise nationally.
 South Florida is moving in the opposite direction from the rest of the country.
 That is a competitive advantage for sellers that did not exist two years ago.

 A Word of Honest Caution